 Other rumours say she wrote Harry Potter at Nicolson’s Café on 6a Nicholson Street, which closed and later became a Chinese buffet restaurant, and has since re-opened as a cafe’s called Spoon.

 Regardless of where she wrote it, if there’s once thing that people from Edinburgh can agree it’s that J. K. Rowling was so inspired by the view across the higgledy-piggledy gravestones of Greyfriars Kirkyard and the gothic spires of George Heriot’s School that she brought her magical world to life.
 Or so I thought…

-With Edinburgh’s Harry Potter connections firmly cemented in my mind, you can imagine my face when our Porto walking tour guide told us that Harry Potter was written in Portugal’s second city and not Scotland’s first.
-So where was Harry Potter written?
-The answer surprised me.
+With Edinburgh’s Harry Potter connections firmly cemented in my mind, you can imagine my face when our Porto walking tour guide told us that Harry Potter was written in Porto and not Edinburgh.

 She writes on her website “in those first weeks in Portugal I wrote what has become my favourite chapter in the Philosopher’s Stone, ‘The Mirror of Erised’ – and had hoped that, when I returned from Portugal I would have a finished book under my arm.
 In fact, I had something even better: my daughter, Jessica.”

 There are lots of rumours about how she weaved inspiration from the city into her novels.
-Although some are a bit tenuous, they’re well worth knowing if you’re on the trail of Potter in Porto.
+Although some are a bit tenuous, they’re well worth knowing if you’re creating your own Harry Potter tour of Porto.

 Harry Potter legend has it…